Hyeonu1990/CustomCode/README.md

 # CustomCode
 Custom Simple Code

-Visual Stuido is based on OpenCV 3.4.1 (https://opencv.org/releases.html)
+This project is based on OpenCV 3.4.1 (https://opencv.org/releases.html)

 Opencv Lib Location - C:\opencv (When you install OpenCV as WinPack, Extract to C:\)